 Our only requirements are as follows:

 You might be wondering about where to setup your blog in relation to Backlight.
-Assuming you're running the Backlight + Pages bundle, then your site structure probably looks something like this:
+Following our documented setup for Backlight 2, your site structure should look something like this:

 Above, the index.php and .htaccess files belong to Backlight.